Growing your salon with fresh new leads and increased revenue doesn’t have to be hard.

 10. Nail your Google listing to generate FREE leads from Google

-Register for a FREE Google My Business account.
+Register for a FREE Google Business Profile account.
 It’s how you’ll update your Google listing for your business, meaning…

 Here’s why you need to use your Google listing: